 This post may contain affiliate links.
 Please see our disclosure here.

-White Flocked Coastal Christmas Tree
+Flocked Christmas Tree

-Coastal Christmas Ornaments
+Coastal Christmas Tree Ornaments

 When picking coastal Christmas decor for a tree, I try to stay within the same color theme.
-For example, this blue and white Christmas tree is filled with white coastal christmas ornaments ranging from seahorse ornaments, seashell ornaments, sea crab ornaments, sand dollar and starfish ornaments.

 To keep our beach themed Christmas tree classic and classy, I stayed with very light colored tones all within the white, blue and sand/brown color theme.